Ozzie Albies Player Props: Braves vs. Orioles

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 82nd, and he is 14th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 87th, and he is 17th in the league in slugging.

-- Albies is batting .545 with two homers during his last games and is riding a five-game hitting streak.
+- Albies will look to extend his six-game hitting streak.
+He's batting .545 with two homers in his last outings.

-- In 72.7% of his 33 games this season, Albies has picked up at least one hit.
-He's also had 10 multi-hit games.

-- Albies has driven in a run in 13 games this season (39.4%), including nine games with more than one RBI (27.3%).
-He has also driven in three or more of his team's runs in three contests.
+- Albies has picked up an RBI in 38.2% of his games this year, with two or more RBI in 26.5% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.